-Businesses large and small are continuing to adopt Office 365 at a fast rate, but most businesses don’t use many of the Office 365 tools and applications that could benefit them, leaving dollars and productivity on the table.
+Businesses large and small are continuing to adopt Office 365 (now renamed Microsoft 365) for collaboration at a fast rate, but most businesses don’t use many of the Microsoft Office 365 tools and applications that could benefit them, leaving dollars and productivity on the table.

-The number of Office 365 business users continues to grow strongly, and Office 365 is often cited as the most popular productivity suite and cloud app used in the workplace (by number of users).
-However, according to research by Skyhigh Networks, many businesses on Office 365 primarily only use OneDrive, Outlook, and the basic Office apps (Word, Excel, PowerPoint).
-Also, in companies of over 100 employees who are on Office 365, less than one-third of the employees are reported to actively use the many tools Office 365 provides.
+The number of Microsoft Office 365 business users continues to grow strongly, and Microsoft Office 365 is often cited as the most popular productivity suite and cloud app used in the workplace (by several users).
+However, according to research by Skyhigh Networks, many businesses on Microsoft Office 365 primarily only use OneDrive, Outlook, and the basic Office apps (Word, Excel, PowerPoint).
+Also, in companies of over 100 employees who are on Microsoft Office 365, less than one-third of the employees are reported to actively use the many collaborative tools Microsoft Office 365 provides.
 We find this to be true with our customers as well.

-There are many reasons for this, but nonetheless many businesses on Office 365 aren’t using it to their full benefit and aren’t making the most out of their Office 365 investment.
+There are many reasons for this but many businesses on Microsoft Office 365 aren’t using it to their full benefit and aren’t getting the most out of office 365 business investment.

-That’s why in this piece, we uncover how businesses on Office 365 can get more out of their investment and boost productivity, lower organizational and IT costs, and improve the way they work at the same time.
+That’s why in this piece, we uncover how businesses can fully leverage Microsoft Office 365 for collaboration and get more out of their investment, boost productivity, lower organizational and IT costs, and improve the way they work at the same time.

-1. Understand the tools Office 365 provides and how to best use them
+1. Understand the tools Microsoft Office 365 provides and how to best use them

-The Good: Office 365 comes with a myriad of tools that can make work easier.
+The Good: Microsoft Office 365 comes with a myriad of tools that can make work easier.

-We wrote a quick overview on Office 365 tools and summarized a few below, but the point is that many of these tools can absolutely benefit your business and employees so we recommend learning more about them and understanding which ones can address your needs.
+We wrote a quick overview of Microsoft Office 365 tools and summarized a few below, but the point is that many of these tools can benefit your business and employees so we recommend learning more about them and understanding which ones can address your needs.

 Skype for Business– allows you to send an instant message, initiate audio or video conference calls, and meetings, particularly useful for businesses that have offices and customers in different locations and employees that work remotely.